Shelby-M/09-Challenge/README.md

 ## Description
-This is a node application creating a readme.md by user input
+This is a node application designed to create a readme.md by user input from the command line